MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-subscribe-from-alert.md

 ## Next steps

-* To designate when to send notifications and the addresses to which the notifications should be sent to, review [Create Notification Subscribers](manage-notifications-create-subscribers.md).
+* To designate when to send notifications and the addresses to which the notifications should be sent to, review [Create notification subscribers](manage-notifications-create-subscribers.md).

 * To define the criteria, notification channel, and subscribers that will receive the notification, create a [notification subscription](manage-notifications-create-subscriptions.md).